Perfection on display when Steelers visit Titans, both 5-0 - WHIZ News

 Teddy Bridgewater was very popular in the Big Easy last year when he went 5-0 as the starter with Drew Brees injured.
 He shouldn’t expect any good vibes in his return.

 New Orleans comes off a bye.
-Saints receiver Michael Thomas is expected to return from a Week 1 ankle injury and his one-game Week 5 team suspension stemming from a practice outburst.
-Thomas was the AP Offensive Player of the Year in 2019 after setting an NFL single-season record with 159 catches, and he was an All-Pro the past two seasons.
+Saints receiver Michael Thomas was expected to return from a Week 1 ankle injury and his one-game Week 5 team suspension stemming from a practice outburst.
+But a new hamstring injury this week will sideline Thomas for a fifth straight game.
+And the Saints placed Emmanuel Sanders on their reserve COVID-19 list after his positive test.

 SAN FRANCISCO (3-3) at NEW ENGLAND (2-3)